 (Part Time – commencing on one day per week until job needs are established)

 A part time RFO position is required, commencing as soon as available, reporting to the Parish Clerk.
 Past RFO experience is essential.
-Closing Date Monday 2nd October 2017 – see attached advert for more information.
+Closing Date has been extended to Friday 13th October 2017

 Something need doing in Melbourn?
 Is there something not working in Melbourn?
 A faulty streetlight?
 Grass too long in your local play park?
 Please click here for details on who to contact.
 For Parish matters, please either call the Parish Office (01763 263303 #3) or email (email@example.com).